-Expressions and functions allow for expanded functionality with leads, webhooks, postbacks, and calls.
-Functions can be nested (one formula within another) to create complex calculations.
+Transform and calculate data on the fly.
+Expressions and functions extend what you can do with leads, webhooks, postbacks, and calls — and functions can be nested to build complex calculations.

 Example Data